Our sustainable agriculture programme

 Sustainable agriculture means growing crops in ways which sustain the soil, minimise water and fertiliser use, protect biodiversity and enhance farmers’ livelihoods.

-How we help farmers and suppliers promote sustainable sourcing
+Helping farmers & suppliers promote sustainable sourcing

 We can only achieve a sustainable supply of agricultural raw materials by working with our suppliers and the farmers who grow our ingredients.
+Making that process both efficient and rigorous helps us, and them.

 Our Sustainable Sourcing Advisory Board

-- Dr Julia Balandina-Jaquier, JBJ Consult, Switzerland
+- Dr Julia Balandina Jaquier, JBJ Consult, Switzerland

 - Professor Ken Giller, Wageningen University, The Netherlands